Harsh500300/Facial_Recognition_AttMgmt_Sys/README.md

 This project is licensed under the MIT License.
 Feel free to usse and modify the code for personal or commercial purpose.

 **Thank You For Visiting**
-If any bug and glitches found in project just contact with me to solve them.
-Thank you !!